ONSdigital/dp/training/culture-and-process/JIRA_BOARD_FLOW.md

 At this stage, the card should be ready to be reviewed by a tech-lead.
 The tech-lead will either confirm that the work is ready to be released, or they may request additional work to be done.

-This is usually communicated via comments within the card itself, which you will be notified of on the Trello board.
+This is usually communicated via comments within the card itself, which you will be notified of on the Jira board.

 Once a tech-lead has confirmed that the work is ready to be released, the card can be moved to the "Ready for Release" column.